Graduate Student Organizations - Professional Development Grant

 Involvement in organizations is a valuable leadership experience for graduate students, and the benefit multiplies through quality programming hosted by these groups.
 These experiences and programming fill a need in uniquely contributing to various aspects of professional development for graduate students.
 As such, the Graduate School Office of Professional Development seeks to enhance these opportunities by providing funds for professional development activities for graduate student organizations.

-Graduate groups that are fully Registered Student Organizations (RSOs) with the Center for Leadership & Involvement (CfLI) are encouraged to apply for grants of up to $1,000 to be used toward professional development activities that directly benefit graduate students.
+Graduate groups that are Registered Student Organizations (RSOs) with the Center for Leadership & Involvement (CfLI), in partnership with a UW-Madison academic department, graduate program, or similar university unit, are encouraged to apply for grants of up to $1,000 to be used toward hosting professional development events that directly benefit graduate students.
+The university unit will be primarily responsible for financial oversight of the grant funds.

 Competitive applications will include the following: